dave-opensignlabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 Make sure Docker is running in the background before proceeding.

 **Warning:** The commands below should only be used when installing OpenSign for the first time.
-You may loose your settings as this will overwrite .env & caddy files.
+You may lose your settings as this will overwrite `.env` and Caddy files.

 ### Running on a custom domain
 Command for linux/MacOS